 Every time we accept the challenge of an idea we should think of it in terms of generalization of a particular.
-As most persons read their daily paper they or that particular bit of gossip.
+As most persons read their daily paper they are profoundly impressed by this news, comparatively unrepresented.
+In an elecor that particular bit of gossip.
 It seldom occurs to them to apply the principle of particulars to general problems.
-They do not realize that the action of any individual is the key to the motivation of the whole race: that the sorrow that comes to a person for some wrong action will just as surely come to the whole race; if the whole race is guilty of the same action.
+They do not realize that the action of any individual is the key to the motivation of the whole race; that the sorrow that comes to a person for some wrong action will just as surely come to the whole race; if the whole race is guilty of the same action.
 We have never learned the philosophy of news, the philosophy of history, or the philosophy of geography.
 We are still dominated by the medieval belief that each individual is an exception to the rule-others may suffer for their mistakes, but we are immune.
 Other people's experiences are not used to guide our own course of action, for we are without realization that what occurs to one person for a certain deed will occur to all others who perform a similar action.

 One phase of this problem is going to be very important in the postwar world, and that is, the problem of minority groups.
-Fitting the minority groups into a world democracy is going to give our politicians their worst head-
+Fitting the minority groups into a world democracy is going to give our politicians their worst headaches.